Sakigake: Design

 Unlike its twin Suisei, it carried no imaging instruments in its instrument payload.

 Launch

 Sakigake was launched January 7, 1985, from Kagoshima Space Center by M-3SII launch vehicle on M-3SII-1 mission.

 Halley encounter

-It carried out a flyby of Halley's Comet on March 11, 1986 at a distance of 6.99 million km.
+It carried out a flyby of Halley's Comet on March 11, 1986, at a distance of 6.99 million km.

 Giacobini-Zinner encounter

-There were plans for the spacecraft to go on to an encounter with 21P/Giacobini-Zinner in 1998 but the flyby had to be abandoned due to lack of propellant.
+There were plans for the spacecraft to go on to an encounter with 21P/Giacobini-Zinner in 1998, but the flyby had to be abandoned because of a lack of propellant.

 End of mission

 Telemetry contact was lost on November 15, 1995, though a beacon signal continued to be received until January 7, 1999.